mobilemancer/aurelia2-demos/DroidWorx_unraveled/docs/curriculum.md

 The possibility of independent navigation in different viewports and the ease of populating multiple viewports without config changes how we approach routing.
 This ease of use and flexibility enables us to start thinking of viewports not just as big canvases to draw pages on, but more as independent design elements.

+### Assignment: Use the router to enable a Shopping-Cart

+The customer needs us to finish implementing the shopping-cart.
+Use the router and make sure it doesn't hinder the other navigation.

 #### Tasks

 1. Add another viewport that can be used for the [shopping-cart](./../src\components\shopping-cart\shopping-cart.html) component.
 (Should be added in the root app ie. [my-app.html](./../src/my-app.html))